splouisliu/canopy-umbrella/README.md

 # canopy-umbrella

 These MATLAB simulations model the deployment and adjustment mechanisms of two umbrella designs.
+They are used to make performance comparisons and optimize physical design parameters.
 It incorporates vector loop analysis, which allows measurements to be taken at any point.
 Example measurements include:

   - Position, velocity, acceleration at a particular point
   - Deployment time